ET-z/engg1340-119/README.md

 2. Random AI: Flips a coin to shoot himself or the player
 3. Smart AI: Keeps track of live and blank shells remaining an considers probability.

-### Controls:

-- Use the arrow keys to navigate your inventory
-- E/e -> Pick up and use an item
-- Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.
-- ESCAPE -> Pause the game

 ### Items

 - Apple → +20 HP\